soumya997/windows-terminal-setup/README.md

 # windows-terminal-setup
-This is the repo where i have putted my teminal setup files, and mentined how i did that.
+This is the repo where i have put my terminal setup files, and mentioned how i did that.
 I have 6 shells in my windows terminal
-1. powershell,
+1. Powershell,
-2. powershell 7,
+2. PowerShell 7,
 3. cmd,
 4. wsl ubuntu,
 5. bash
 6. Azure cloud shell

-Dont really use every one of them, I usually preffer to use PowerShell, but got all of them to.
-I did not customized Azure shell as I dont really use it and it takes time to load.
-I have discussed and shared the resources on how to make windows terminal look like below.
-If you face any problem make a issue.
+Don't really use every one of them, I usually prefer to use PowerShell, but got all of them too.
+I did not customize Azure shell as I don't really use it and it takes time to load.
+I have discussed and shared the resources on how to make the windows terminal look like below.
+If you face any problem make an issue.

 ### Windows terminal Look:
 <br>